 It’s challenging to keep yourself from getting sick at the office when your co-workers are coughing and sneezing right next to you or worse, on you.
 Though you might feel inclined to put on a hazmat suit, you don’t need to go quite that far.
 A little knowledge and prevention will do the trick help you avoid cold and flu this winter.

 - Avoid close contact with anyone who has been coughing or sneezing.
 It’s interesting to note that viruses such as rhinovirus (the common cold) or influenza virus (flu) can travel further when the weather is cold and dry.

 - Avoid sharing pens, remotes, phones, and keyboards with anyone who isn’t feeling well.
 Cold and flu viruses can remain infectious for up to three days on surfaces like desks, doorknobs, and light switches.
 After touching these surfaces, avoid touching your face or eyes and wash your hands with soap and water as soon as possible.
 After washing your hands, dry them with a paper towel and turn the tap off using the paper towel.
 Disinfect surfaces with natural cleaners like diluted essential oils.
-If you have to grasp door handles or light switches, use your sleeve or a paper towel to reduce contact.
+When you grasp door handles or light switches, use your sleeve or a paper towel to reduce contact.

 - When shaking hands with people, make a mental note not to touch your face or eyes until after you’ve washed your hands.
 If it’s a sick co-worker, try a fist bump – it transmits about 1/10th the microbes as shaking hands.